TheExpertApprentice/Covid-Screening-Portal/README.md

 ## Overview

-The COVID Screening Portal was developed to streamline the daily health screening process for employees at [Organization Name], ensuring a safe working environment during the pandemic.
+The COVID Screening Portal was developed in 2021 to streamline the daily health screening process for employees at my organisation, ensuring a safe working environment during the pandemic.

 ## Problem